danielfm/django-flash/doc/source/usage.rst

 Accessing flash-scoped objects from view templates
 ``````````````````````````````````````````````````

-We already know how to access the *flash* from a views.
+We already know how to access the *flash* from views.
 But what about the view
 templates?

 It's just as easy: